 “Never make no f*cking assumptions!”
 I said that.

-HEADER IMAGE: The photo at the top of this page was found on the Trover site.
+HEADER IMAGE: The photo at the top of this page was found on the (now apparently defunct) Trover site.
 It is of the ceiling of the Church of the Assumption (also known as Mary’s Tomb) in Jerusalem.

 1 After all, never having to say you’re sorry is why Grommett, through his disciple Al Gore, gave us the Internet!